akx/afsp-mirror/README.txt

-September 2010
+July 2017

 Audio File Programs and Routines
   The AFsp package contains audio file utility programs and a library of routines for reading and writing audio files.

 Audio File Utility Programs:
-  InfoAudio - display information about an audio file.
+  InfoAudio - display information about an audio file (data format, header/data
+              layout, information records)
   CompAudio - compare audio files, producing statistics and signal-to-noise
               ratio figures.
   CopyAudio - copy audio files.
 This program combines samples from input audio
               files (an arbitrary linear combination) and writes them to the output file in a user selectable format.
-One application is to provide format conversion for an audio file; another is to combine samples from multi-channel files.
+One application is to provide format conversion for an audio file; another is to manipulate samples from multi-channel files.
   FiltAudio - filter audio files.
 This program filters an audio file with an
               FIR, IIR or all-pole filter.
   GenNoise  - generate noise.
 This program generates an audio file containing
               Gaussian white noise.
   GenTone   - generae a tone.
 This program generates an audio file containing
               samples from a sinusoid.
-  LPanal    - demonstration program to do LPC analysis on a speech file.
-  LPsyn     - demonstation program to do LPC synthesis from a residual file.
-  PQevalAudio - Perceptual evaluation of audio quality ResampAudio - resample data from an audio file.
+  ResampAudio - resample data from an audio file.
 This process involves
               interpolating between the samples in the original file to create a new sequence of samples with a new spacing (sampling rate).

-Windows:
+Windows
-  A MS Visual C project and executables for use under Windows (command line) are included in the distribution (directory MSVC/bin).
+  A MS Visual Studio C project and executables (64-bit) for use under Windows (command line) are included in the distribution (directory bin/Windows)

+Linux
+  Linux binaries (64-bit) are available in the bin/Linux folder.
+These were built using the Windows 10 Subsystem for Linux.

+Cygwin
+  Cygwin binaries (64-bit) are available in the bin/Cygwin folder.

 Filters:
   The package includes the filters from the ITU-T Software Tool Library